GiladSharabi/GamerDen/README.md

 # GamerDen

-GamerDen is a web application designed to connect gamers based on their specific gaming preferences from all over the world.
+GamerDen is a web application designed to connect gamers based on their specific \ gaming preferences from all over the world.
 Users can create accounts and update their gaming preferences.
 By tailoring these preferences, users can search for and connect with other gamers who share similar interests and view their profiles.

-&NewLine;

 ## Features
 - **User Registration:** Create an account with personal information and gaming preferences.